 Inconsistencies on the Current Whereabouts of Evelyn Stevens

 Some sources mistakenly claim that Evelyn Stevens is still serving a life sentence in prison for the murder of Frank Riegle.
-But a trusted source reached out to us, and after exhaustive research, he indicated that he can confirm that she is, in fact, still alive.
+But a trusted source and friend of the page reached out to us (thank you), and after exhaustive research, he indicated that he can confirm that she is, in fact, still alive.

-It is a somber ending to a woman who had a successful career and was a former NWA Women’s Champion.
+It is a somber ending to a woman with a successful career and former NWA Women’s Champion.
 We cannot condone anyone’s murder, but if it was in self-defense, and if she is alive, hopefully, she has found peace after all these years.

 If you enjoyed this piece, be sure not to miss the following articles on our site: